Van Cott Award,

 exploring how the relative power of competing interests in the U.S.

-agenda.
-This project employs text analysis of the Congressional Record to explore the linkages between campaign finance, political rhetoric and
+linkages between campaign finance, political rhetoric and

 the persistence of inequality in the United States.
+In-depth policy

 has been supported by funding from a variety of sources including the